axelvanherle/axelvanherle.github.io/content/_index.md

-I am an Electronics ICT student with a strong passion for Linux, DevOps, automation, and web design.
-This website serves as a blog where I showcase my work and allow others to browse through them.
+I am a student with a strong passion for Linux, DevOps, automation, coding, and web design.
+This website serves as a blog where I showcase my work, catalogue it for the future, and post chronicles of my ventures.